mlcommons/algorithmic-efficiency/README.md

 The AlgoPerf benchmark is an actively evolving project designed to keep pace with the rapidly changing field of machine learning.
 To ensure clarity and reproducibility, we have adopted a unified versioning system: codebase, rules, and leaderboard all share the same `Major.Minor` version. `Patch` versions may differ for minor updates.
 All results produced under the same `Major.Minor` version are comparable, making it easy to cite "`AlgoPerf v0.X`" and know exactly which set of rules, code, and submissions are being referenced.

 Here is an overview of our key releases and the future roadmap.
-For a detailed list of changes in each release, see our [**Changelog**](docs/CHANGELOG.md).:
+For a detailed list of changes in each release, see our [**Changelog**](docs/CHANGELOG.md).

-- `v0.5` - Inaugural Competition <br> The benchmark as run for the first AlgoPerf competition in 2024.
+- `v0.5` - Inaugural Competition <br> The benchmark as it was run for the first AlgoPerf competition in 2024.
 The key findings and analysis from this competition are detailed in our [**ICLR 2025 Results Paper**](https://openreview.net/forum?id=CtM5xjRSfm).
 It serves as a historical reference.
   - **Leaderboard:** Archived at [**AlgoPerf v0.5 Leaderboard**](https://github.com/mlcommons/submissions_algorithms/tree/main/previous_leaderboards/algoperf_v05).
   - **Rules:** The rules are archived at the [**AlgoPerf v0.5 Documentation**](https://github.com/mlcommons/algorithmic-efficiency/blob/v0.5.0/DOCUMENTATION.md).
 - `v0.6` - **Current Version** <br> The active and recommended version of the benchmark.
-It is an improved and streamlined version fixing important bugs and modifying the benchmarking protocol based on the lessons learned from the competition. **This is the recommended version for all new submissions.**
+It is an improved and streamlined version that fixes important bugs and modifying the benchmarking protocol based on the lessons learned from the competition. **This is the recommended version for all new submissions.**

   - **Key Changes:**
     - A rolling leaderboard now allows for continuous submissions and updates.